 The light can play magically on the water, as it dances across the rocks.
 There are certainly larger waterfalls in Oregon – but Romana Falls might be the most serene.

-From here there are two options to return to the trail head.
+From here there are two options to return to the trailhead.
 Either return the same way – or continue on, across the bridge and return on the Ramona Falls Trail #797.
 This makes a nice loop.

 We continued on across the bridge.
-Almost immediately after the bridge the Timberline Trail bears off to the right.
+Almost immediately after the bridge, the Timberline Trail bears off to the right.
 For 2021 this is not a recommended route for the Timberline Trail.
-The number of downed trees on this section makes it impassable.
+The number of downed trees in this section makes it impassable.
 The detour is to continue on the Ramona Falls Trail and then joint the PCT north up to Top Spur and region the Timberline Trail there.

 The Ramona Falls Trail

 I really like the return on this trail.
 It slowly descends back towards the Sandy River.
 It hugs the creek from Ramona Falls, which is clear and sparkles as it meanders to eventually meet with the Muddy River.
-There are some some nice camp spots on the other side of the creek at just beyond mile marker 4.
+There are some nice camp spots on the other side of the creek just beyond mile marker 4.
 At about mile marker 5 the Ramona Falls Trail rejoins the PCT.
 Here you can follow the PCT Northbound (up to Top Spur).
 There is a crossing of the Muddy River.
 The good news is that crossing is still on some excellent logs.